Explore the Historic Site

 Hike the Hills!
 T.C.
 Steele was first attracted to Brown County by the picturesque scenery he discovered while hiking in the area.
 After moving to ‘Bracken Hill’ in 1907, he continued his ‘tramps’ through the woods, creating many of today’s trails.
 Now, you can—

-- Follow in the footsteps of T.C.
+- Follow in the footsteps of Selma and T.C.
 Steele on five scenic Hiking Trails

-- Discover Nature’s treasures in the Selma N. Steele State Nature Preserve
+- Discover Nature’s greatest treasures in the Selma N. Steele State Nature Preserve

 - Take an Easy-access trail to the Remote Painting Studio